wpbSabi/python_optimization/oregon_districts/README.md

 ## When will the 2020 Census data be available?

 As of March 2021, it is projected that the 2020 Census data will be available in September or October of 2021.

-## How do I run the code?

-Utilize a jupyter notebook to open the ".ipynb" file.
-There are more details inside the notebook about the formulation, assumptions, and future model enhancements planned.